Description

 This assignment uses a two stage communication process.
 In the negotiation stage, the client and the

-server negotiate on a random port () for later use through a fixed negotiation port
+server negotiate on a random port (

 selected random port for actual data transfer.